Kaisbn/rjv/subjects/main.md

     * The mvn `exec:java` will launch you project.

-6. The main of you application is already defined for you (for maven configuration purposes).
+6. The main of your application is already defined for you (for maven configuration purposes).
 Please place you entry point code in the `com.epita.Creeps::main` method.

 7. The project is already configured with two additional libraries to help you go faster with some aspects of the project which were not the primary notions we wanted you to work on.

     * Unirest: this library will allow you to write REST calls very easily.
-You can find the documentation ot the library [here](http://unirest.io/java.html).
+You can find the documentation of the library [here](http://unirest.io/java.html).
 Skip the installation part, it has been done for you.

     * Gson: google's take on JSon parsing in java.
 We also provided a helper class to make it even easier (`com.epita